Research Agenda at the ATARI Lab

 The Role of Inductive Biases

-Inductive biases shape how learning algorithms prioritize exploration and prune infeasible solutions, reducing sample complexity.
-In robotics, biases rooted in physics, geometry, or contact dynamics can accelerate learning while maintaining generality.
-ATARI explores the design of task-agnostic inductive biases that facilitate efficient learning without over-constraining exploration, enabling robots to handle a broader range of tasks.
+Inductive biases shape how learning algorithms prioritize exploration and prune infeasible solutions, reducing sample complexity and facilitating OOD generalizations.
+In robotics, biases rooted in physics, geometry, or contact dynamics that can accelerate learning while maintaining generality.
+ATARI explores the design and formalization of task-agnostic inductive biases that facilitate efficient learning without over-constraining exploration.

 Training Generalizable Policies

 Robot policies must generalize across diverse embodiments and tasks.
 In imitation learning, a major bottleneck is the lack of large-scale, high-quality data akin to internet-scale datasets for language models.
 For reinforcement learning, challenges include defining generic goal representations and reward structures that accommodate diverse contact-rich tasks.
-At ATARI, we develop methods to learn from limited data, including meta-learning, self-supervised learning, and techniques for synthesizing realistic training data across varied robotic platforms.
+At ATARI, we develop methods to learn from limited data.

 Representation Learning for Robotics

 Compact, expressive representations of robotic data are essential for efficient learning and control.
 While CNNs revolutionized computer vision and transformers have become a standard for sequential data, the optimal representation architecture for robotics remains unclear.
-We explore Graph Neural Networks (GNNs) to capture relational structures, transformers for long-horizon planning, and innovative designs tailored to encapsulate contact dynamics.
-Identifying these representations is key to developing versatile and efficient policies.
+We try to identifying these representationsto develop versatile and efficient policies.

 Learning Safely in the Real World

 Learning directly in the real world remains a formidable challenge due to the high sample complexity of state-of-the-art algorithms, coupled with safety considerations.
-Most approaches rely on simulation with massive parallelization to collect diverse data.
-We explore strategies for safe and efficient real-world learning, aiming to reduce sample complexity while ensuring reliable performance.
+We explore strategies for safe and efficient real-world learning, aiming to reduce sample complexity while ensuring safety.

 Adaptation (O3)